Who We Are and What We Do

 - Grants range from a few hundred dollars to $25,000.00

 - Highest priority is given to projects in the geographical locations of the trustees:

 Apply For Funding

 The first step in applying to the foundation is submitting a short letter of inquiry.
 We review letters on a continual basis; those that do not fall within our priority areas are immediately declined.
 Projects that fit within the foundation’s priority areas will then be asked to prepare a full proposal for consideration by the foundation’s Board of Trustees.

 - Grants will only be awarded to non-profit, tax-exempt organizations or groups that work through a tax-exempt organization

 - Funds will not be provided for legislative lobbying or to influence public elections

-- The foundation will not consider requests for endowments, capital construction, deficit financing, scholarships
+- The foundation will not consider requests for endowments, land acquisition, capital construction, deficit financing, or scholarships